RISCfuture/logten2foreflight/README.md

   identifiers, you will have to do some spelunking.
 * LogTen Pro X stores engine types as numeric identifiers.
-I only fly piston aircraft, so if you need numeric identifiers for other engine types (turboprop, jet), you will have to figure them out yourself.
+I only fly piston aircraft, so if you need numeric identifiers for other engine types (turboprop, turboshaft), you will have to figure them out yourself.
+* LogTen Pro X only has a "jet" engine type, and does not distinguish between turbofan and turbojet engines, unlike ForeFlight.
+Aircraft with jet engines are assumed to be turbofans.
 * The "aircraft type" field in my logbook does not conform to FAA aircraft types.
 For example, I have "C-172SP" as a type instead of "C172".
 There is a method that converts these types from my own format to FAA standard type